 Note 2: Provisions specific to the GOS are currently set out in the Manual on the Global Observing System (WMO-No. 544), Volume I).

+Guide to the Global Observing System (WMO-No. 488);

 6 ATTRIBUTES SPECIFIC TO THE OBSERVING COMPONENT OF THE GLOBAL ATMOSPHERE WATCH